Rev'd. Jane Thompson

 We are in the Romsey Deanery and part of the Winchester Diocese.

 Rector Rev. Tom Benson. ( He is also Priest in charge of St.Peter and St. Paul's Church, Kings Somborne).
 Our Associate Priest is Revd.
-Jane Thompson and our Hon.Assistant Clergyman is The Very Revd.
-Trevor Beeson.
+Jane Thompson.
+Our Ordinand Anthony Cross (Priest in Training) .
 Mr Alan Manners holds the Bishop's Commission for Mission (BCM) and assists with leading worship.

 We meet for worship each Sunday and share in services for special days held in other churches in the benefice.
 Messy Church for families is held on the last Friday of every School Holiday.
 We have recently begun to go into Braishfield School with "Open the Book”, sharing a Bible story during Collective Worship a few times each term.

 "The United Benefice of Braishfield is committed to the safeguarding of children, young people and adults.
 We follow the House of Bishops guidance and policies and have our own Parish Safeguarding Officer(s), PSOs.
 The Diocese of Winchester’s safeguarding pages contain vital links and information including contacts for the Diocesan Safeguarding Advisor (DSA) who advise our PSOs.
 If you are concerned that a child or adult has been harmed or may be at risk of harm please contact the DSA.
 If you have immediate concerns about the safety of someone, please contact the police and your local authority Children or Adults Services."